 (2) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments must be signed by two members of the committee.

-(3) The funds of the Association shall be derived from entrance fees, annual subscriptions, donations and such other sources as the committee determines.
+(3) The funds of the Association shall be derived from HGFA state levies, donations and such other sources as the committee determines.

 33. Seal